On 2-representation infinite algebras arising from dimer models: Introduction

 Throughout this paper, $\kk$ is an algebraically closed field of characteristic zero.
 In this paper, all modules are left modules.

 Let $A$ be a $\kk$-algebra.
 We denote by $\Mod A$ the category of $A$-modules, by $\mc A$ the category of finitely generated $A$-modules.
 We also denote by $\add_AM$ the full subcategory consisting of direct summands of finite direct sums of some copies of $M\in \mc A$.
-We denote by $A^{\rm op}$ the opposite algebra of $A$, and let $A^e\coloneqq A\otimes_\kk A^{\rm op}$ be the enveloping algebra of $A$.
+We denote by $A^{\rm op}$ the opposite algebra of $A$, and let $A^e\coloneqq A\otimes_\kk A^{\rm op}$ be the \emph{enveloping algebra} of $A$.
 In particular, we can consider a left $A^e$-module as an $(A,A)$-bimodule.
 We denote by $\per A$ the thick subcategory generated by $A$.
+Let $B$ be a $\ZZ$-graded $\kk$-algebra.
+We denote by $\Mod^\ZZ B$ the category of $\ZZ$-graded $B$-modules, by $\mc^\ZZ B$ the category of finitely generated $\ZZ$-graded $B$-modules.

 When we consider a composition of morphism, $fg$ means we first apply $f$ then $g$.
 With this convention, $\Hom_A(M, X)$ is an $\End_A(M)$-module and $\Hom_A(X, M)$ is an $\End_A(M)^{\rm op}$-module.
 Similarly, when we consider a quiver, a path $ab$ means $a$ is followed by $b$.